Bay Restoration Fund Grant Program

 The property owner will be required to submit the necessary application information and proof of income, and allow access for EPS to conduct an initial site inspection.
 If approved for a BAT installation, the property owner must sign and record an agreement (PDF) that acknowledges that the BAT system must be maintained by a qualified operator for as long as the septic system is in use, and allows the county to periodically conduct onsite inspections to ensure that the BAT unit is operating satisfactorily.

-Download, complete and submit the application form (PDF) to EPS by:
+Download, complete and submit the application form (PDF) to EPS by mail, fax or email.

 Ground Water Management